eolculnamo2/desktop-file-manager/README.md

 5. Good keyboard navigation -- would love to make Vimium work or something
 6. Finish Help page.
 7. Finish About page.
-8. Add a way to clear logs from UI.
-(Could move logger to its own lib)